Truth be told…

 I have long been a fan of wines from the Northern Rhone…Syrahs from Hermitage, Côte Rôtie and Cornas that are deeply flavored and live a long time, not to mention Viognier from Condrieu, Marsanne and Roussane from St-Joseph, but I had not embraced Rhone wines from the New World.

 I, The Wine Evangelist, who converts people to wine, has been converted.
-I am a major fan of New World Rhones.
+I am a major fan of Rhones both Old and New World.
 All I can say to the wineries who submitted wines to this year’s Rhone Shootout is…KEEP UP THE GOOD WORK!